ShayHill/docx2python/README_DOCX_FILE_STRUCTURE.md

 To assist with reading the project documentation or extending `docx2python`.

+There are four basic types of files:

+    1. _rels/.rels - A list of docx content files (e.g., ``document.xml``)

+    2. content files - files that contain the text displayed in the docx. (e.g., ``document.xml``, ``header1.xml``).
+       These files reference non-content files (images and formatting specifications) through relId numbers, which are defined in content-file rels.

+    3. content-file rels - (e.g., ``document.xml.rels``) this is where relId numbers are defined.
+The relId numbers used in ``document.xml`` will be defined in ``document.xml.rels``.

+    4. display files - (e.g., ``numbering.xml``) that tell the content files how to display text.
+These are linked from the content files through content-file rels.

+### Docx file structure

     + _rels  # named references to data (links, values, etc. for entire document)
         - .rels  # map to locations of major files (e.g., document.xml)